We have been developing The Doll For All for over 7 years.

 The pink pieces are very early 3D prints of an arm part.

-Here you see one of the first really functional hands holding a small fork.
+This is one of the first really functional hands holding a small fork.

 The difficulty in getting 3D files persisted and Rick decided to use an old-fashioned casting method to make doll parts and keep refining how the joints fit.
-There are a total of 71 parts that make up each doll.
+There are a total of 31 parts that make up each doll.
 For many months it was a process of casting and 3D printing the parts over and over again to make sure it all fit perfectly.

 Be the first to learn the latest news and updates from Aysha's Friends